Akshaykelagade/M1_Harmonic-mitigation-of-cascaded-multilevel-inverter_UTI/1_Requirements.md/README.md

 ## 4W’s and 1H

 Who:
-       Harmonic reduction for grid it is benifitted.
+       Harmonic reduction for grid it is benefited.

 Why:
        It will increase the electrical system efficiency.